mrezaim/Expanse/README.md

 # EXPANSE: A Deep Continual / Progressive Learning System for Deep Transfer Learning (Submitted to NeurIPS 2022)
 A new methodology for deep transfer learning, which opens the possibility of continual deep learning while tackling the catastrophic forgetting dilemma and the overly biased pre-trained model issue.

-In this set of experiments we evaluate different aspects of EXPANSE system.
-The details of experiments and analysis of the results are available in the paper.
+In this set of experiments, we evaluate different aspects of the EXPANSE system.
+The details of the experiments and analysis of the results are available in the paper.
 The following notebooks are created using Google Colaboratory.

 1) EXPANSE_two_steps_training.ipynb<br>
-    Evaluates the two-step training using "perfect_digits.png" as a source of perfected data on MNIST datasets.
+    Evaluates the two-step training using "perfect_digits.png" (because of anonymizing the codes, you need to update the reading URL) as a source of perfected data on MNIST datasets.
 2) EXPANSE_model_expansion.ipynb<br>
     Evaluates model expansion a long with two-step training on MNIST datasets.
 3) EXPANSE_on_MNIST_to_compare_with_top_known_DNN_Model.ipynb<br>